srmaarnav/self-driving-car/README.md

 ### Open Street Map

-The data extraction for OSM data was done via the Overpass Turbo website(https://overpass-turbo.eu/), which allowed easy extraction of data.
+The data extraction for OSM data was done via the Overpass Turbo website(https://overpass-turbo.eu/), that allowed easier extraction of data.

 The code snippet that best fit me for the project was: